Tech-at-DU/ACS-3310-Writing-JavaScript-Libraries/lessons/lesson-01.md

 <!-- > -->

 Much of the code we write here has already been written.
-Normally we wouldn't want to reinvent the wheel, but the goal of this class is learning how to write code and how to turn it into libraries.
+Normally we wouldn't want to reinvent the wheel, but the goal of this class is to learn how to write code and how to turn it into libraries.
 From that perspective, recreating code that already exists is a great learning experience. 💪

 <!-- > -->